thegrumpys/odop/docs/Help/trade.md

  If the extrapolation fails, this may be an indication that there is no feasible solution available in that direction.
 In this case, TRADE will list information about and then ask to adopt the constraint levels corresponding to the parabola symmetry axis.
-If IOOPT > 3, TRADE will also list information about the result of a linear extrapolation between the last two points (probably short of feasibility).

  A "YES" reply to the opportunity to "adopt these constraints" will invoke another search and then allow the user to refine the result by returning to the strategy selection phase of the process.